CogStack/CogStack-NiFi/docs/index.md

 ## ⚠️ Important Notice

 This project is under active development.
 New features or services may impact existing deployments.
-Please review the [release notes](https://cogstack-nifi.readthedocs.io/en/latest/news.html) and [documentation](https://cogstack-nifi.readthedocs.io) before upgrading.
+Please review the [release notes](news.md) and this documentation before upgrading.

 ---